 Investing in companies, projects, or funds specifically aimed at generating measurable and positive social or environmental impact alongside financial returns.

 Integrating Environmental, Social, and Governance (ESG) criteria into investment decisions is crucial for aligning financial strategies with sustainable and ethical practices.
-Here’s a guidance on how to effectively incorporate ESG considerations into investment decisions:
+This also contributes to a more sustainable financial system, support positive societal outcomes, and potentially enhance long-term financial performance.
+Here is a guidance on how to effectively incorporate ESG considerations into investment decisions:

 Familiarize yourself with various ESG factors, including environmental impacts (e.g., carbon emissions, resource use), social aspects (e.g., labor practices, diversity), and governance standards (e.g., board structure, transparency).